stevengj/nlopt/doc/docs/NLopt_Guile_Reference.md

 Using the NLopt Guile API
 -------------------------

-To use NLopt in Python, your Python program should include the lines:
+To use NLopt in GNU Guile, your Guile program should include the lines:

 ```
 (use-modules (nlopt))